Hendrix-CS/csci235/modules/publications.md

 <!-- Application: -->
 Make a copy of `key_timer_demo.py` called `key_motor_demo.py`.
 Make the following modifications:
 * Add imports for `sys` and `TwistStamped`.
+* Pass in and retain as object state the robot's name.
 * Write two functions `forward()` and `turn()`.
 Each should return a `TwistStamped`.
 * Add a motor publisher in the constructor.
 * In the timer callback: